-In addition to the core SA biosynthesis genes, upstream repressors of SA biosynthesis showed upregulation in F_1 (Figure 4d).
-To further investigate the role of SA in heterosis, we checked expression changes of the known SA-responsive genes (based on AtGeneExpress) in F_1 .
-A large spectrum of SA-inducible genes, ranging from pathogenesis-related genes to WRKY transcription factors, were differentially expressed and downregulated in F_1 (Figure 4e).
-In contrast, the SA-repressed ETHYLENE RESPONSE FAC-TORS (ERF) were upregulated in F_1 (Figure 4e).
-Increased ERF4 represses jasmonic acid (JA) signaling and can promote vegetative growth (Lyons et al., 2013), whereas
+In addition to the core SA biosynthesis genes, upstream repressors of SA biosynthesis showed up-regulation in F1 (Figure 4D).
+To further investigate the role of SA in heterosis, we checked expression changes of the known SA-responsive genes (based on AtGeneExpress) in F1.
+A large spectrum of SA-inducible genes ranging from pathogenesis-related genes to WRKY transcription factors were differentially expressed and down-regulated in F1 (Figure 4E).
+In contrast, the SA-repressed ETHYLENE RESPONSE FACTORS (ERF) were up-regulated in F1 (Figure 4E).
+Increased ERF4 represses JA signaling and can promote This article is protected by copyright.
+All rights reserved. vegetative growth (Lyons et al., 2013), whereas ERF11 down-regulates pathogen defense-related genes (Dombrecht et al., 2007).

-ERF11 downregulates pathogen defense-related genes (Dombrecht et al., 2007).
+The altered auxin and glucosinolate biosynthesis pathways in the F_1 hybrid.

-The altered auxin and glucosinolate biosynthesis pathways in the F1 hybrid.
-Indole-3-acetic acid (IAA) is derived mainly from tryptophan through several key intermediates.
-While genes involved in the main IAA biosynthetic pathway (through indole-3-pyruvic acid, or IPA) were not altered in the hybrid relative to their MPVs, most genes involved in the indol-3-acetaldoxime (IAOX) pathway, which is specific to the Brassicaceae family, were downregulated in SAM1 and YFB (Figure 5a-c,d).
-In contrast, in SAM2, genes of the IAOX pathway were significantly upregulated, but AOP3, which converts indol-glucosinolates into hydroxyl-glucosinolate (hydroxyl-GS), was also significantly upregulated in F1, suggesting that the enhanced IAOX pathway in SAM2 was mainly used in biosynthesis of hydroxyl-GS rather than IAA (Figure 5b,d).
-In addition, AMIDASE 1 (AMI1), which is involved in the tryptophan \rightarrow IAOX \rightarrow indole-3-acetamide (IAM) \rightarrow IAA route, was downregulated in all three stages (Figure 5a-c,d).
+IAA is derived mainly from tryptophan through several key intermediates.
+While genes involved in the main IAA biosynthetic pathway (through indole-3-pyruvic acid, or IPA) were not altered in the hybrid relative to their MPVs, most genes involved in the indol-3-acetaldoxime (IAOX) pathway, which is specific to the Brassicaceae family, were down-regulated in SAM1 and YFB (Figure 5A-C, D).
+In contrast, in SAM2, genes of the IAOX pathway were significantly up-regulated, but AOP3 that converts indol-glucosinolates into hydroxyl-glucosinolate (hydroxyl-GS), was also significantly up-regulated in F_1 , suggesting that the enhanced IAOX pathway in SAM2 was mainly used in biosynthesis of hydroxyl-GS rather than IAA (Figure 5B, D).
+In addition, AMIDASE 1 (AMI1), which is involved in the Tryptophan \rightarrow IAOX \rightarrow indole-3-acetamide (IAM) \rightarrow IAA route, was down-regulated in all three stages (Figure 5A-C, D).
+Down-regulation of the auxin-inducible marker genes also reflected the state of the decreased auxin level in F_1 (Figure 5E).
+These results suggest that the genes involved in the IAA biosynthesis pathway lead to accumulate of IAA were down-regulated in all three stages.
+This is consistent with the observation that F_1 had a lower level of IAA than either parent in SAM1, SAM2 and YFB (Figure 5F).